quchen/lambda-ski/README.md

 [SK][wikipedia-SK] based one, which is easy to evaluate in many practical langauges, such as not Java.

-You can view the generated Hello Worlds in the helloworld subdirectory.
+You can view the generated Hello Worlds in the `helloworld` subdirectory, or generate them yourself by running `scripts/generate-hello-worlds`.

 [deBruijn]: https://en.wikipedia.org/wiki/De_Bruijn_index
 [wikipedia-SK]: https://en.wikipedia.org/wiki/SKI_combinator_calculus